Scene Graph for Embodied Exploration in Cluttered Scenario: EXPERIMENTS

 \subsubsection{Experiment result}

-Then we tested the performance of imitating learning on five sets of new easy scenes and five sets of new hard scenes.
-The results are shown in TABLE \ref{table:action_imitation}.
-We found that the transformer encoder performs worst in four seq2seq models, though it is more parallelizable in computation.
-However, the model's most important state should rely on is the current and last state.
-Sequential computation in recurrent layers is more suitable for our manipulation task.
-Instead of the translation task in the NLP field, our robot exploration task pays more attention to time sequence.
-In 3 models based on recurrent layer, GRU can better use the state sequence information before the current time compared with RNN, and it is less likely to overfit compared with LSTM.
-So GRU encoder+linear decoder structure performs best in general in the four models.
+We then evaluated imitation learning on ten new scenes, divided into five easy and five hard sets.
+The results are presented in TABLE \ref{table:action_imitation}.
+Notably, among the four seq2seq models, the transformer encoder exhibits the weakest performance, despite its higher computational parallelization.
+Our manipulation task primarily relies on the current and preceding states, favoring sequential computation in recurrent layers over the parallel nature of transformers.
+Unlike the NLP domain, our robot exploration task emphasizes temporal sequences.
+Among the three models based on recurrent layers, GRU effectively utilizes state sequence information preceding the current time, displaying reduced susceptibility to overfitting compared to LSTM.
+Consequently, the GRU encoder with a linear decoder structure generally outperforms the other models.

-To validate the necessity of the scene graph, we also conduct an ablation experiment on the scene graph module.
-We compare the performance on the easy and hard test set of 3 models: 1) VQA baseline: The VQA model of a proposed state-of-art EQA model\cite{das2018embodied}.
-2) Proposed MQA model: The MQA model proposed with scene graph implemented.
-The results of the ablation experiment are shown in table\ref{table:ablation_results}

-As we can see in the results, our proposed MQA model outperformed the proposed VQA baselines in every performance measure in the easy scene test set.
-However, the hard scene test set accuracy is slightly lower than the baselines.
-Due to the imbalance of our dataset category distribution we discussed before in section \ref{section: dataset}, the accuracy metric alone can not comprehensively represent the performance of a proposed QA model.
-The model will always tend to answer the questions with the type that takes most of the unbalanced train set.
-The proposed MQA model performs much better in precision and recall measurements than baselines in both easy and hard test sets.
-Thus, the effectiveness of our proposed MQA model can be validated.